grogdj/grogshop/README.md

 grogshop
 ========

-a simple server + iOS client app to provide grog to the masses
+Simple application using AngularJS + JAVA EE 7 + JAX-RS + iOS client

 For the security domain in wildfly execute: